Organica-Ai-Solutions/OpenAiZChallenge/README.md

 ## 🧠 What is NIS Protocol?

-**Neural Intelligence System (NIS) Protocol** is an revolutionary AI-powered archaeological discovery platform that acts like a **"Digital Indiana Jones"** - but instead of using a whip and hat, it uses cutting-edge artificial intelligence to find lost civilizations and hidden archaeological sites.
+**Neuro  Inspired System (NIS) Protocol** is an revolutionary AI-powered archaeological discovery platform that acts like a **"Digital Indiana Jones"** - but instead of using a whip and hat, it uses cutting-edge artificial intelligence to find lost civilizations and hidden archaeological sites.

 ### 🔍 **The Problem We Solve**
 Traditional archaeological discovery is: